lokot0k/anime-girls-holding-programming-books-RESTapi/README.md

 3. Fill `.env` file with your settings
 4. Run server by `node bin/www` command

+You also can upload your own files in case of having any, just POST them to server!

 What was done/will be done:
 -